Scanning code locally with PHP_CodeSniffer (PHPCS) provides useful feedback on code quality based on a defined set of coding standards.

 The presence of the

-$ phpcs -i The installed coding standards are PEAR, Zend, PSR2, MySource, Squiz, PSR1, PSR12, WordPressVIPMinimum, WordPress-VIP-Go, WordPress, WordPress-Extra, WordPress-Docs and WordPress-Core
+$ phpcs -i The installed coding standards are MySource, PEAR, PSR1, PSR2, PSR12, Squiz, Zend, WordPress-VIP-Go, WordPressVIPMinimum, Modernize, NormalizedArrays, Universal, PHPCSUtils, VariableAnalysis, WordPress, WordPress-Core, WordPress-Docs and WordPress-Extra

-WordPress-VIP standard in your list.
-It has been deprecated, is not used in the latest version of VIPCS, and it has been removed completely from WPCS 2.x.
+WordPress-VIP standard should not appear in the returned list.
+This standard has been deprecated, is not used in the latest version of VIPCS, and has been removed completely from WordPressCS 2.x.

-Integrating PHPCS into your code editor or IDE
+Integrating PHPCS into a code editor or IDE

-It’s also possible to run PHP CodeSniffer in your Continuous Integration build process (e.g. via Travis or Circle CI), which allows you to see issues reported against any pull requests and to receive reports of issues via email and other channels.
+It is also possible to run PHPCS in a Continuous Integration build process (e.g. Travis or Circle CI).
+This method enables issues to be reported against any pull requests and for reports of issues to be sent via email and other channels.